Ocala, Florida, is a city that's full of surprises.

-The aforementioned Silver River State Park is only 20 minutes drive away.
+The aforementioned Silver River State Park is only a 20-minute drive away.
 Within a 10-minute' drive, guests can attend the I-75 Super Flea Market or check out a movie at the Ocala Gran Prix.

 The Thunderbird Cafe is an on-site restaurant open for breakfast and dinner.
-Continental breakfasts, including waffles, pastries, and fruit, are provided daily.
+Continental breakfasts are provided daily, including waffles, pastries, and fruit.

 Click here to book a stay at the Ocala Hilton.

-This hotel offers a putting green cocktail lounge and is located conveniently off Interstate 75.
+This hotel offers a putting green lounge conveniently off Interstate 75.
 Arthur's Restaurant is an on-site spot to get your daily meals.

-Lounge by the pool, play volleyball, or snag a drink at the Starting Gate Lounge, and located close by is the Don Garlits Museum of Drag Racing.
+Lounge by the pool, play volleyball, or relax at the Starting Gate Lounge.
+Located close by is the Don Garlits Museum of Drag Racing.

 Ocala, Florida, is an undiscovered gem with a lot to offer.
 This city has something for everyone, from exciting outdoor activities in Silver Springs State Park to Downtown Ocala's rich culture and history.